How do I get my KIT Zoom license?

 Do you have any questions?

-Here you can check whether the Zoom services are currently fully functional.
+Here you can check if the Zoom services are currently fully functional.